Inside the $10 million cyber lab trying to break Apple’s iPhone

 Since Apple limits the number of times per minute that a passcode can be tried, Moran has to think like Sherlock Holmes to narrow down the possibilities before the prosecution’s window of opportunity—or the statute of limitations—expires.
 “Do they like the Mets?”
 Moran explains.
 “Do they like the Yankees?
 Is their favorite player Derek Jeter?
 Is their favorite player Mickey Mantle?
 What’s the dog’s name?
 What’s the kid’s birthday?
 What’s their birthday?
 Where did they get married?
 What date did they get married?
 We are looking for any edge that we can try to find.”

 At the same time, Moran and Vance have to decide which devices to prioritize.
 On the day I visited the cyber lab, there were nearly 3,000 phones, most related to active criminal investigations, that Moran had not yet been able to access.
 The team has built a proprietary workflow management program, using open source software, to triage the incredible volume of incoming devices and to escalate the most important cases.
-“So if a third party were to say hey, we have a solution that will work on iOS 12.1.2 and it costs X amount of dollars, I can see within five seconds that that’s going to affect 16 different phones,” Moran says.
+“So if a third party were to say ‘hey, we have a solution that will work on iOS 12.1.2 and it costs X amount of dollars,’ I can see within five seconds that that’s going to affect 16 different phones,” Moran says.

 Of course, Moran’s counterparts in Silicon Valley are just as committed to keeping the government out.
 Apple and Google have gone to great lengths to encrypt the data on their hugely popular devices, which together comprise nearly 99% of the smartphone market and are used by billions of people worldwide.
 Apple argues that it is protecting our privacy by ensuring that no one—not even Apple—can gain access to our most intimate personal data.
 Vance is skeptical that Apple doesn’t have a secret backdoor.
 “They get into my phone all the time because they upgrade my operating systems and they send me messages,” he says.
 But protecting privacy has become central to Apple’s marketing pitch.
 The subtext is clear: We’re not Facebook, and we’re going to fight to keep it that way.

 That’s a huge digital thorn in Vance’s side.
 The problem is that criminals also use Apple and Android phones, and the data hidden inside them—GPS coordinates, text conversations, transcripts of voicemails—are often essential for prosecuting them.
 Without access to their devices, Vance argues, some criminals may go free while others, accused of crimes they didn’t commit, may end up incarcerated.
-He tells me the story of how, after months and months of trying, Moran’s lab was finally able to break into the iPhone of E’Dena Hines, the 33-year-old granddaughter of actor Morgan Freeman, and used a video they found to help convict her boyfriend of stabbing her to death.
+He recalls how, after months and months of trying, Moran’s lab was finally able to break into an iPhone belonging to E’Dena Hines, the 33-year-old granddaughter of actor Morgan Freeman, and used a video they found to help convict her boyfriend of stabbing her to death.
 There have also been at least 16 cases where information obtained from smartphones has exonerated alleged suspects.
 “That just matters,” Vance says.

 Vance has been at war with Silicon Valley since September 2014, when Apple introduced iOS8.
 He’s met with Interpol and Europol, published op-eds in newspapers across the country, and written letters to Apple CEO Tim Cook and Google cofounders Sergey Brin and Larry Page, imploring them to help solve the problem.
 He has yet to have meetings with the leaders of these companies but he’s hopeful he will.
 “The single most important criminal justice challenge in the last 10 years is, in my opinion, the use of mobile devices by bad actors to plan, execute, and communicate about crimes,” he testified before the Senate Judiciary Committee in December.
 “Just as ordinary citizens rely on digital communication, so do people involved in terrorism, cyber fraud, murder, rape, robbery, and child sexual assault.”